jeff-hykin/research/assignment 2/questions.md

 - Where are the number of features specified in a convnet?

 - What stops a regular neural network from learning the effective shape of a convolutional network?

+- When dealing with RNN dropout, is the mask constant within a single batch, and then changes outside of the batch?